Tree-based geometric lookup¶

 Indices into leaves_near_ball_lists. leaves_near_ball_lists[leaves_near_ball_starts[ball_nr]: leaves_near_ball_starts[ball_nr]+1] results in a list of leaf boxes that intersect ball_nr.

-New in version 2016.1.
+Added in version 2016.1.

-Inverse of area query (Leaves -> overlapping balls)#
+Inverse of area query (Leaves -> overlapping balls)¶

 Given a set of \(l^\infty\) “balls”, this class helps build a look-up table from leaf boxes to balls that overlap with each leaf box.